doctrine/doctrine-website-sphinx/site/2014/02/21/security_in_doctrine.rst

 `SECURITY.md` file, which contains basic information about security and links to much more detailed documentation chapters on Doctrine security.

-We have made an effort to list all the functions and operations that are save from SQL injection.
+We have made an effort to list all the functions and operations that are safe from SQL injection.
 There are not very many of them in the DBAL, because it is such a low level library.
 The ORM however is pretty secure, except when concatenating user input into DQL and SQL queries.